ComputerMentorsGroup/MTA-SoftwareDev/Lesson-4/README.md

 </body>
 ```

+## Details

+* `<!DOCTYPE html>`
+    * Document Type declaration, indicates to the web browser that this is an HTML document.

+* `<head> </head>`
+    * Anything between the head tag is usually related to stylesheets being applied to a page or setting the title for the tab.

+ * `<body> </body>`
+   * Text and tags between the body tags are part of the page content - the stuff people actually see on your page.

+ * `<h1> </h1>`
+   * Heading tags designate sections of text with larger or accented text.
+   * Heading tags run h1-h6, with h1 being the largest.

+ * `<div> </div>`
+   * Div is short for divider.
+A div can be put around content that needs to be styled specifically.

+ * `<p> </p>`
+   * Paragraph tags surround text that should be spaced as if it belongs in a separate paragraph.
+Easy enough.

+# Exercise

 4. Go to where you've saved index.html and double-click: it should open in your web browser
 5. Now lets make another text file.
 We will save this one as **mystyle.css**
+6. Refresh your web browser page when you are done.
+What happened?

 ```HTML5
 body